nicklockwood/AsyncImageView/README.md

 	- AsyncImageCache
 	- AsyncImageLoader

 AsyncImageCache stores a dictionary of loaded/downloaded images by URL.
+It can be used to individually manipulate or remove cached images, and can be subclassed to add features not currently supported by the library (e.g. disk caching).

 AsyncImageLoader manages the loading/downloading and queueing of image requests.
+Set properties of the shared loader instance to control loading behaviour, or call its loading methods directly to preload images off-screen.

 AsyncImageCache methods
 -------------------------

+AsyncImageCache has the following property:

+	@property (nonatomic, assign) BOOL useImageNamed;

+By default, AsyncImageCache will redirect any requests for images located in root of the application bundle to the UIImage imageNamed cache.
+This avoids duplication of images, but means you lose the ability to individually remove these images from cache.
+Set this property to NO to store all loaded images in the AsyncImageCache instead (this won't affect images loaded using the UIImage `imageNamed:` method).

 AsyncImageCache has the following methods: